Chandrasekhar3784/Coffee-Sales-Report/README.md

 ## Final Conclusion:

-The coffee shop is busy during mornings and weekdays, particularly in terms of revenue generated from Coffee and Barista Espresso.Underperforming categories and evening sales represent opportunities for growth through targeted promotions.The success of Astoria can be taken as a model to improve performance in Lower Manhattan and other places.Overall sales and customer engagement can improve with better product variety, bundling strategies, and weekend campaigns.
+The coffee shop is busy during mornings and weekdays, particularly in terms of revenue generated from Coffee and Barista Espresso.
+Underperforming categories and evening sales represent opportunities for growth through targeted promotions.
+The success of Astoria can be taken as a model to improve performance in Lower Manhattan and other places.
+Overall sales and customer engagement can improve with better product variety, bundling strategies, and weekend campaigns.